omc/bonsai-examples/rails/README.md

 # Ruby on Rails
 This is a demo application for showing how to use the [elasticsearch-rails](https://github.com/elastic/elasticsearch-rails) gem.
-This app uses a scaffold, a Postgres database, and numerous gems.
+This app employs a scaffold, a Postgres database, and numerous gems.

 ## Getting Started
 These instructions will get you a copy of the app up and running on your local machine for development and testing purposes